Trichotillomania

 Histopathologically, trichomalacia (twisted pigmented soft cortex) with catagen follicles is characteristic of trichotillomania with empty follicles.

 It should be kept in mind that increased numbers of catagen hairs and pigment casts within hair canals may also be seen in persons with alopecia areata or syphilis, as well as in those with trichotillomania.
-Care should be taken to search for clues to the diagnosis of alopecia areata or syphilis, such as peribulbar lymphoid infiltrate or peribulbar eosinophils.
+Care should be taken to search for clues to the diagnosis of alopecia areata or syphilis (eg, peribulbar lymphoid infiltrate or peribulbar eosinophils).

-Because both trichotillomania and chronic traction alopecia are the result of applied external force, the resulting histopathologic pictures are similar and sometimes identical.
+Because both trichotillomania and chronic traction alopecia result from the application of external force, the resulting histopathologic pictures are similar and sometimes identical.

 Approach Considerations

-Determine whether the symptoms indicate a more serious psychological problem through consultation and collaboration with a psychiatrist, developmental-behavioral pediatrician, or licensed clinical psychologist; consultation is recommended and may be required for choosing various treatment options.[27]
+It is also vital to determine whether the symptoms indicate a more serious psychological problem through consultation and collaboration with a psychiatrist, developmental-behavioral pediatrician, or licensed clinical psychologist.
+Consultation is recommended and may be required for choosing various treatment options.[28]

-Recognize that children with presenting symptoms of trichobezoars may require further evaluation via ultrasonography, magnetic resonance imaging (MRI), or computed tomography (CT).
+Children with presenting symptoms of trichobezoars may require further evaluation by means of ultrasonography (US), magnetic resonance imaging (MRI), or computed tomography (CT).

-Currently available evidence suggests that the first line of treatment for trichotillomania is behavioral treatment and intervention, with a focus on affective regulation.[28]
+The available evidence suggests that the first line of treatment for trichotillomania is behavioral treatment and intervention, with a focus on affective regulation.[29]
 No medication has been approved for the treatment of trichotillomania.
-Drug therapy has largely been disappointing, although some studies have yielded encouraging results.[29, 30, 31]
+Drug therapy has largely been disappointing, although some studies have yielded encouraging results.[30, 31, 32] N-acetylcysteine (NAC) may be of benefit, as may behavior modification techniques and psychotherapy.[33, 34] Naltrexone has also been reported as effective.[35]

 Behavioral Interventions